 I thicken my stir fry sauce with just the smallest amount of tapioca flour (instead of cornstarch), so that delectable sauce clings to the meat and veggies.
 This ingredient is omitted in the recipe (below) for the Keto and GAPS versions.

 Many versions of Hot and Sour abound, depending on the Asian country, so it’s usual to see slight variations of this classic.
 Wish to garnish with garlic, fish sauce, fresh basil, bean sprouts (not AIP), chilies (not AIP) or noodles?
 These additions are all acceptable to the wonderful hot and sour flavors.

 Chinese Hot and Sour Stir Fry also features healthy and nutrient dense broccoli and cabbage, both cruciferous veggies we’re told by the nutrition gurus to eat more of — for a healthier gut ecosystem, phytonutrients and great fiber.

-I intentionally eat a lot of veggies everyday, and I hope you do too!
 This stir fry is a great way to get extra veggies into your diet, and cooking them makes them gentle on our digestion.

 Mushrooms and the Microbiome

 Mushrooms are the silent and lovely centerpiece of an authentic hot and sour.
 My husband doesn’t love them, so I pull his aside and put them in my dish. 🙂 But assuming you love their rich umami flavor as much as I do, I want to share briefly the value of these forest gems.

 Mushrooms comprise one whole kingdom of the earth’s living organisms!
 Mushrooms are quiet, uniquely elegant and when edible, nutritional powerhouses.
 1.5 million types of fungi exist … so let’s talk about the benefits of the about 2000 edible species!